molnett/cert-manager-webhook-gandi/README.md

 4. Deploy this webhook (add `--dry-run` to try it and `--debug` to inspect the rendered manifests; Set `logLevel` to 6 for verbose logs):

+    *The `features.apiPriorityAndFairness` argument must be removed or set to `false` for Kubernetes older than 1.20.*

         helm install cert-manager-webhook-gandi \
             --namespace cert-manager \
+            --set features.apiPriorityAndFairness=true \
             --set image.repository=cert-manager-webhook-gandi \
             --set image.tag=latest \
             --set logLevel=2 \
             ./deploy/cert-manager-webhook-gandi

-    To deploy using the image from Docker Hub (for example using the `v0.2.0` tag):
+    To deploy using the image from Docker Hub (for example using the `0.2.0` tag):

         helm install cert-manager-webhook-gandi \
             --namespace cert-manager \
+            --set features.apiPriorityAndFairness=true \
-            --set image.tag=v0.2.0 \
+            --set image.tag=0.2.0 \
             --set logLevel=2 \
             ./deploy/cert-manager-webhook-gandi

-    To deploy using the Helm repository (for example using the `v0.2.0` tag):
+    To deploy using the Helm repository (for example using the `v0.2.0` version):

         helm install cert-manager-webhook-gandi \
             --repo https://hexa-solutions.github.io/cert-manager-webhook-gandi/charts
+            --version v0.2.0 \
             --namespace cert-manager \
-            --version v0.2.0 \
+            --set features.apiPriorityAndFairness=true \
             --set logLevel=2

     Check the logs